-Any new “dogaholic” questions of what makes the equilibrium in a dog’s life and according to specialists, three are the key elements of an importance in this regard: body, mind & heart of a dog.
+Any new “Dogaholic” questions of what makes the equilibrium in a dog’s life and according to specialists, three are the key elements of importance in this regard: body, mind & heart of a dog.
 And so, the dog must be in the proper shape, must receive the correct teaching and get the love and affection that fills his emotional part.

 For dogs, the instinct or “the natural drive” is the dominating emotion, while for humans – the intellect or reasoning gets more of the importance.
 Nevertheless, by any chance, no one should not misinterpret, instinct as dominating emotion of dogs and animals in general, as a lack of rationality or as an absence of cognitive or learning capacities amongst dogs.

-Likewise, it is highly important for the humans to build the proper communication with a dog, starting by understanding the dog’s specific behavior – or said differently, a good dog owner must try to understand why the dog it does what it does.
+Likewise, it is highly essential for the humans to build the proper communication with a dog, starting by understanding the dog’s specific behavior – or said differently, a good dog owner must try to understand why the dog it does what it does.
 Though, a dog’s behavior is an action that is determined by dissimilar biological and empirical (experiential) factors.

-So, any new dog owner must realize that having a dog of its own, it is like having a kid of your own – where the parenthood must embrace the authority and the responsibility to educate and take care of the dog persistently and regularly.
+So, any new dog owner must realize that having a dog of its own, is like having a kid of your own – where the parenthood must embrace the authority and the responsibility to educate and take care of the dog persistently and regularly.

-Thinking about training and teaching a dog – there is a wide range of conducts that a dog is expected to learn from his owner – such as the discipline, respect and wide range of commands that make the relationship human-dog a productive one.
+Thinking about training and teaching a dog – there is a wide range of conducts that a dog is expected to learn from his owners – such as the discipline, respect and wide range of commands that make the relationship human-dog a productive one.

 A specific dog behavior must not be tolerated just once – if wrong, you must make the dog aware all the times, that what is doing will not be acceptable ever